k-sheridan/ekf_vio/README.md

 - [x] initialize with guessed uniform depth estimate of all features and estimate camera motion
 - [x] optimize depths of new points when they are added
+- [ ] publish odometry message with
+- [ ] remove old frames from the buffer safely preventing the algorithm from using an extremely high amount of memory
 - [ ] integrate imu readings
 - [ ] add third party initialization through rosservice
 - [ ] add realtime reinitialization feature